GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

-***gmtswitch*** with no argument will list the available versions in a numerical menu and prompt you to choose one, whereas ***gmtswitch*** *version* will immediately switch to that version (*version* must be a piece of unique text making up the full path to a version, e.g., 3.4.2).
+***gmtswitch*** with no argument will list the available versions in a numerical menu and prompt you to choose one, whereas ***gmtswitch*** *version* will immediately switch to that version (*version* must be a piece of unique text making up the full path to a version, e.g., 4.5.9).
 If you use ***tcsh*** or ***csh*** you may have to type “rehash” to initiate the path changes.
+On Windows, the process is similar [Joaquim, please elaborate].

 The GMT Vector Data Format for OGR Compatibility
 ================================================